clburlison/clburlison.com/_posts/2016-01-14-demystify-office2016.md

 * Munki
 * Casper
 * While at the loginwindow
-* And can be baked into an image
+* <s>And can be baked into an image</s>.
+There is currently a bug in the postflight script such that the correct target drive is not selected.
+AKA - this installer will not work on baked images.

 It all-around should be good to go!